MitchTODO/SimpleJson/README.md

 ## 📑 About

-As JSON is mainly used between a browser and server, its also a good and simple solutuion to managing content within mobile app (Android & iOS).
+As JSON is mainly used between a browser and server, it is also a simple solutuion to managing content within mobile apps (Android & iOS).

 This file can be referenced or used for examples.